SeQuenC-Consortium/qunicorn-core/README.md

 #### Authentication:

-The authentication is done with keycloak.
+The authentication is done with Keycloak.
-All endpoints are available for everybody but jobs created by a user with a token can only be seen by them.
+All endpoints are available for everybody but jobs created by a user with a token can only be seen by the user himself.
-To authenticate yourself have a look in the read the docs (ArchitectureDocumentation/Authentication).
+To authenticate yourself have a look at the following read the docs chapter: ArchitectureDocumentation/Authentication.

 #### Debug pages: